19th Century Prisons: FAQs

 What is in the database?

-At present, Prison History contains key information on nearly 850 local prisons, lock ups, convict prisons and convict hulks that were operational in the period 1800 to 1899 within the geographical borders of England.
+At present, the 19th Century Prisons database contains key information on nearly 850 local prisons, lock ups, convict prisons and convict hulks that were operational in the period 1800 to 1899 within the geographical borders of England.
 It does not, at this stage, include Welsh, Scottish or Irish prisons, or penal institutions located in the British colonies.
 Nor does it include other types of custodial institutions such as debtors’ prisons, military prisons, criminal and other asylums, and reformatories (though it is important to remember that debtors, soldiers, those suffering from mental illness and children were confined in many of the prisons featured in this database throughout the nineteenth century).

 For each institution, key information is given on its: operational dates, location, jurisdiction, type, population (annual and daily), footprint in the printed primary sources, and any archival material which survives in repositories across England.